 Secondary Schools Tour

-At the core of the partnership between The Bocas Lit Fest and the 2 Cents Movement is the development of youth and schools outreach programmes.
+At the core of our partnership with the 2 Cents Movement is the development of youth and outreach programmes in schools.
 Since 2013, our secondary schools spoken word tour has visited at least 50 secondary schools every year in their first term (September to December) and has produced some of our most impactful work.
 The tour promotes art and literacy and actively engages students in critical thought, while offering a stimulating and entertaining experience of poetry.
-Many of the students who experience the tour go on to participate in Raise the Bar, a spoken word school festival and competition.
+Many of the students then go on to participate in Raise the Bar, a spoken word school festival and competition.

 Raise the Bar